 Looking to delve deeper into the book arts?
 Join us in exploring the world of unique and special collections in our very own Collins Memorial Library and acquaint yourself with Tacoma’s book arts community.
 You will visit studios, meet artists, go behind the scenes to handle special collections and artists’ books, as well as make your own book in the Makerspace, a creative space where you can experiment with 3D printers, scanners, and a variety of paper arts tools as well as sewing.
 After a long day of hitting the books, you will come back to your residence hall after.

 Looking to get involved and give back to the greater Tacoma community?
 Join us in learning about the Tacoma Hilltop neighborhood, it’s history and its impact on Tacoma.
-You will also have the opportunity to get involved in the work of the Food Connection Hospitality Kitchen learn about homelessness and poverty in Tacoma.
-If interested in this immersive experience you will stay in the Father Bill Bichsel Center and sleeping in sleeping bags with access to a full kitchen and fully equipped bathrooms with showers.
+You will also have the opportunity to get involved in the work of the Food Connection Hospitality Kitchen learning about homelessness and poverty in Tacoma.
+You will come back to your residence hall after each day.

 Looking to learn more about the musical arts scene in Tacoma?
 Join us in exploring Seattle/Tacoma’s expansive musical history.
 Take part in opportunities to learn about the musical arts, explore historic theaters, and see where great musicians such as Jimi Hendrix, Macklemore & Ryan Lewis, and many other got their start and found their sound.
 After learning all about the musical arts in our neck of the woods, you will come back to your residence hall after.